 We Can Stop the Hate

-With great sadness, the Faith Always Wins Foundation offers condolences to the numerous lives affected by the attack of hate in Al Noor Mosque and Linwood Mosque in Christchurch, New Zealand.
+We Can Stop the Hate.
+With great sadness, the Faith Always Wins Foundation offers condolences to the numerous lives affected by the attacks in Al Noor Mosque and Linwood Mosque in Christchurch, New Zealand.
 The horror of continued hate in our world, now apparently broadcast on the shooter’s Facebook page, can be stopped.
 Yes, the hate can stop…

 2, If you know someone involved in hate, spewing the vitriol about humans being less than, report this to your local authorities.